Fabinho (footballer, born 1993): Style of play

 Fabinho is often regarded as one of the best defensive midfielders in the world, with Sky Sports pundit and former Manchester United player Gary Neville saying, "Fabinho... is the best."
 He is a robust, agile player who is valued for his ability to win back the ball in the midfield and recycle possession quickly.
+Fabinho can also provide long balls to wingers to advance play.
 His role as defensive midfielder sometimes requires him to drop further back to play as a third centre-back to cover for Liverpool's fullbacks Andrew Robertson and Trent Alexander-Arnold.
-His reading of the game is considered outstanding and has led to him being nicknamed 'The Lighthouse' by Liverpool assistant coach Pepijn Lijnders and his teammates.
-Fabinho has been called "the spine of the team [Liverpool]" by team-mate Virgil van Dijk.
-Fabinho cites Lionel Messi as the toughest opponent he has ever faced.
+Jürgen Klopp has commented that "Fab[inho] was for so long the insurance we [Liverpool] had more or less in midfield," and that he "always gave us [Liverpool] the freedom to play all the fancy stuff" despite being "involved in that from time to time as well".